-The Comprehensive Weight Loss Center at DeKalb Medical offers several surgical weight loss options, providing patients with a choice in their approach to weight loss.
+The Comprehensive Weight Loss Center at Emory Decatur Hospital offers several surgical weight loss options, providing patients with a choice in their approach to weight loss.
 Surgical options include:

 The surgical procedure that you will undergo is carefully determined through a one-on-one consultation with your surgeon.
 This determination is based on specific health and safety criteria, including body mass index (BMI), associated medical conditions, prior history of abdominal surgery and other variables that determine the best outcome for each individual patient.